seelder/ICSE-2013-V-ISSUE-LIZER/README.md

 * :white_check_mark: [Source code (available)](https://github.com/SoftwareEngineeringToolDemos/ICSE-2013-V-ISSUE-LIZER/tree/master/Source-code)
 * :x: Original tool (not available)

-This tool was certified as unworkable as it wasn't functioning as per the guidelines in the paper.

 This repository was constructed by [Gargi Rajadhyaksha](https://github.com/gsrajadh/) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
 Thanks to Dr.Eric Knauss for his help in establishing this repository.